MuradAladdinzade/LLM_Survey/README.md

 #### Decoding Strategies
-Decoding refers to the process of text generation using pretrained LLMs.
+Decoding refers to the process of text generation using pretrained LLMs.
 Given an input prompt, the tokenizer translates each token in the input text into a corresponding token ID.
 Then, the language model uses these token IDs as input and predicts the next most likely token (or a sequence of tokens).